abhchand/georgia-2022-midterm-election-faq/README.md

 You have 2 options -

-* You can drop off your ballot at a dropbox anytime before 7PM on Nov 8, 2022.
+* You can drop off your ballot at a **dropbox** anytime before 7PM on Nov 8, 2022.
 (The list of dropbox locations is not available yet - check this site again soon for an update!)
-* You can return your ballot via USPS mail.
+* You can return your ballot via **USPS mail**.
 It must arrive before 7PM on Nov 8, 2022.
 It is heavily recommended you mail your ballot by Oct 15 to gurantee it reaches in time.

 ### Can I vote Early in-Person?
 Where do I vote?